-If the suggestions we have made are not adopted, we request that, pursuant to R.I.G.L. §42- methodology, incorporating therein your reasons for overruling the suggestions urged by us.
+If our suggestions are not adopted, we request that, pursuant to R.I.G.L. §42-35-2.6(1), you provide us with a statement of your reasons for not accepting the arguments we have made.
 Thank you for considering our views.